MartynaIwaniec/hangmanUG/README.md

 When you have cloned the .py file, go to the next step.

-# Step 3 Run the programe in the terminal
+# Step 3 Run the program in the terminal
-- Locate where the dowloaded file is located.
+- Locate where the downloaded file is located.
 You may have to unpack it if you chose to download a ZIP file.
 After you find out the path to the .py file, open up the terminal (CTRL+ALT+T).

 - You can write **ls** to find out in which directory you currently are.
 Use the **cd** command to get to the directory with the .py file in it.